This post may contain affiliate links. See site Terms here.

 - 6-8 tbsp milk, as needed

 Gradually add the remaining flour and mix until just combined.
+Add just enough flour for it to come together.

 Turn dough out onto floured surface and knead gently until dough is soft and incorporated.
 Place dough in a greased bowl, cover with a towel or plastic wrap, and let rise until doubled, about an hour.